Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Methods

 The linear time-varying system in \eqref{eq:ode} was numerically integrated with \texttt{ode45} command in MATLAB for 50 periods, and we sample results $\boldsymbol{\psi}(t)$ at a time step $\Delta t=\frac{50 T}{2000 }$.
 The non-dimensional perturbation energy in \eqref{eq:quadnorm} was calculated for all times, which includes both the kinetic energy and the potential energy \cite{radko2019thermohaline}:

 where

 Here, $\text{blkdiag}(\cdot)$ means the block diagonal.
-This energy $e(t)$ can be connected to the vector norm $\|\boldsymbol{\psi}\|_2$ based on the Rayleigh-Ritz theorem:
+This energy $e(t)$ can be connected to the vector norm $\|\boldsymbol{\psi}\|_2$ based on the Rayleigh-Ritz theorem \cite{horn2012matrix}:

 To obtain the growth rate $\underline{\lambda}$ from numerical simulations, we then perform a least squares fit of $\ln (e)/2=\underline{\lambda} t+B$ for the second half of the time series.
 We only fit the second half of the time series to avoid fitting the initial transient response.
+For unstable regimes, which we focus on, the unstable growing modes will dominate the system response after the initial transient, while transient growth will be important for stable regimes \cite{wei2025upper}.
 For each wavenumber pair, we conduct 50 simulations with initial conditions for each state variable $[\hat{T}, \hat{S}, \hat{u}, \hat{v}, \hat{w}]$ as a complex normally distributed random variable generated by \texttt{randn} command in MATLAB.
 We then compute the maximal growth rate from these 50 simulations.
-Fig. \ref{fig:ode45} shows sample results of $e(t)$ and the least squares fit associated with wavenumbers $(k, m_0)=(0.179, 3.01 \times 10^{-3})$.
+Fig. \ref{fig:ode45} shows sample results of $e(t)$ and the least squares fit associated with wavenumbers $(k, m_0)=(0.179, 3.01 \times 10^{-3})$, where this wavenumber pair is associated with the maximal growth rate \cite{radko2019thermohaline}.